bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/README.md

 ### GET '/smurfs'

+- [x] Get smurfs from the server and display

 * To retrieve an array all the smurfs in the Smurf DB simply write a get to the endpoint `'/smurfs'`.
 * Because `Redux-Thunk` is wired up as a middleware for this project.
 Be sure to utilize thunks when appropriate: